 Build Action Type (Re-skill / Up-skill / Train) – this is divided into Foundation, Intermediate and Advanced to reflect the complexity of training (Foundation training can be done in a week; intermediate training is up to 3 months; Advanced training is 3 months+)

-Buy Action Type (Recruit) – this is any permanent resource that needs to be brought into the workforce from outside, although this can also refer to internal hiring if you have the skills you need but they are simply in a different part of the organisation.
-This can be the most expensive Action Type and is likely to be used if a) building the skills takes too long / is too expensive or b) if an immediate injection of different skills is required
+Buy Action Type (Recruit) – this is any permanent resource that needs to be brought into the workforce from outside, although this can also refer to internal hiring if you have the skills you need but they are simply in a different part of the organisation This can be the most expensive Action Type and is likely to be used if a) building the skills takes too long / is too expensive or b) if an immediate injection of different skills is required

 Borrow Action Type (Temporary resource / Partners resource /contractors /consultants) – can be more expensive than building internally but faster to onboard than hiring permanent resource.
 Can be very helpful at providing temporary cover until you have time to build the skills you need internally.
 Alternatively, can be used as a deliberate strategic decision to deliver non-core activity in a more cost effective manner